PatrickTourniaire/pypipeline/docs/source/index.rst

-.. pypipeline documentation master file, created by sphinx-quickstart on Sat Dec 23 09:03:59 2023.
+.. ror documentation master file, created by sphinx-quickstart on Sat Dec 23 09:03:59 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.